mmmries/blog/source/_posts/2014-02-28-puma-mostly-running-on-maglev.markdown

 => ["<<", "accept", "accept_nonblock", "addr", "all?", "any?", "bind", "binmode", "bytes", "chars", "close", "close_read", "close_write", "closed?", "collect", "connect", "connect_nonblock", "connected?", "count", "cycle", "detect", "drop", "drop_while", "each", "each_byte", "each_char", "each_cons", "each_line", "each_slice", "each_with_index", "ensure_open_and_readable", "ensure_open_and_writable", "entries", "enum_cons", "enum_slice", "enum_with_index", "eof?", "fcntl", "fileno", "find", "find_all", "find_index", "first", "flush", "fsync", "getbyte", "getc", "getpeername", "gets", "getsockname", "getsockopt", "grep", "group_by", "inject", "isatty", "lineno", "lineno=", "lines", "listen", "map", "max", "max_by", "member?", "min", "min_by", "minmax", "minmax_by", "none?", "one?", "partition", "peeraddr", "pid", "print", "printf", "putc", "puts", "read", "read_nonblock", "readchar", "readline", "readlines", "readpartial", "recv", "recv_nonblock", "recvfrom", "recvfrom_nonblock", "reduce", "reject", "reopen", "reverse_each", "rewind", "seek", "select", "set_blocking", "setsockopt", "shutdown", "sort", "sort_by", "sorter", "stat", "sync", "sync=", "sysaccept", "sysread", "sysseek", "syswrite", "take", "take_while", "to_i", "to_io", "tty?", "ungetc", "write", "zip"]
 ```

 Sitting nearby the read methods there was something called recv_nonblock.
 A quick grep through the codebase showed that this method accepts two parameters, a maximum number of bytes to read and an optional string buffer to copy bytes into.
-That sounds almost exactly like read_nonblock.
+That sounds just like read_nonblock.

 ## The Solution